LiorZ/hdac8_thesis/thesis.rst

 	*London et al* have previously developed a method for structure-based prediction of binding specificity to successfully identify both known and novel protein farnesyltransferase (FTase) substrate peptides and BH3 peptides to Bcl-2-like proteins.
 	In this study, We've applied the FlexPepBind pipeline to a series of experimentally tested peptide sequences in order to train a predictor that will have the ability to distinguish between peptide that bind HDAC8 and peptides that do not.
 Since FlexPepDock only models the interface between the two , and not the catalytic process, we've assumed that peptides that bind the receptor are necessarily deacetylated and going through the whole catalytic process.
 We also assumed that the peptide's ability to bind to the receptor is somewhat correlated with the ability of that same sequence to bind when positioned in an exposed region of a protein.
 This assumption was shown to be valid on several occasions [62]_ .
-	The HDAC8 system presents additional challenges to systems studied previously - the extremely flexible loops in the interface has the ability to move and accomodate different substrates for each conformation, the lack of solved crystals that incorporated a genuine substrate and the acetylated lysine - a post translational modification that was poorly addressed in previous computational studies.
+	The HDAC8 system presents additional challenges to systems studied previously - the extremely flexible loops in the interface have the ability to move and accomodate different substrates for each conformation, the lack of solved crystals that incorporated a genuine substrate and the acetylated lysine - a post translational modification that was poorly addressed in previous computational studies.
 	We calibrated a set of parameters that included the amount of sampling and movement, degree of constraints and some other energy terms in the scoring function and compared the resulting predictor to a predictor that was obtained by applying much simpler and less computationally intensive approach - the FlexPepDock minimization scheme.
 The minimization only predictor performed better in the task of separating between binders and non binders in the experimental dataset we used.
 Its ability, in addition to the fact that this scheme is much less computationally intensive, lead us to utilize it to find new potential substrates to HDAC8 in a large database of acetylated proteins.
 The interesting case that stands out is the relationship between CdLS and HDAC8 and deacetylation in general.
 We've used our protocol to predict deacetylation sites on SMC3 - a protein that was confirmed to undergo deacetylation by HDAC8 - a failure to deacetylate this protein causes CdLS.
 In addition, For SMC1A - another protein that was shown to be involved in CdLS, we mapped all known mutations that lead to the disease, all known acetylation sites, and all predicted strong substrate sequences for HDAC8.
 Interestingly, we identified one site where all agree, suggesting a possible site of interaction with HDAC8.

+..
+TODO: continue discussion - secondary structure prediction programs, hack_elec affects primarily on the interface score, that's why it yielded such good results.

 Supplementary Material